Se habla español

 Blind Person Crossing the Street with Service Dog

-During its nearly 60-year history, ACB has become a leader in national, state, local and even international advocacy efforts.
+During its over 60-year history, ACB has become a leader in national, state, local, and even international advocacy efforts.

 Parenting